Last updated: March 27, 2020

 Google Drive is another service that I use daily.
 It helps keep my business organized and is great for collaborative projects.

 Proposals and contracts

 If you’re a small business owner, freelancer, or solopreneur, who conducts your business online, consider banking with Azlo.
 It’s 100% free and integrates with tools like Stripe, Square, PayPal, and Quickbooks.
 Azlo is relatively new (I think I was among the first to sign up), but it’s been great so far.
-I use it to create and send all my invoices.

 I primarily use PayPal for international payments and invoices, but some of my American clients prefer it as well.

 Quickbooks makes it insanely easy to track your business expenses and income.
 But I think the biggest plus for me is that it calculates my quarterly estimated taxes.
 Not only that, but I can also easily pay them through the platform (at no extra cost).
 It’s a win-win-win.
 Click here to get 50% off your first year with Quickbooks Self-Employed.